 - Problems with the automatic transmission’s performance

-- Other issues involving the ABS, TCS, IPC, or BCM
+- Other issues involving the ABS, TCS, IPC, or BCM may be exhibited

 How to Diagnose the P0606 Code

 Diagnosing the P0606 code can be challenging, so it may be best to leave that task to your mechanic.
-If you do decide to do the task yourself, you’ll need the help of a detailed guide to help you do the diagnosis properly.
+If you do decide to do the task yourself, you’ll need the help of a detailed guide to help you do the troubleshooting properly.

 How to Fix the P0606 Code